Articles > Criminal Justice > Criminal justice vs criminology degrees and careers

 Related fields, such as forensic investigation, also require knowledge of criminal justice, but such specialties require additional training.

-Even if not required, a degree can help you pursue your career goals.
+Even if not required, a degree can help pursue career goals.

-Criminology is a social science, related to subjects like psychology.
-It focuses on the issues, causes and patterns related to criminal activity and crime.
+Criminology is a social science related to subjects like psychology.
+It focuses on the issues, causes, and patterns related to criminal activity.
 Also, the subject touches on the overall functionality and operation of the criminal justice system.

-Criminology is a broad field, with some professionals studying the effectiveness of law enforcement practices and systems, and others looking into the psychology and motivations of criminals.
+Criminology is a broad field, with some professionals studying the effectiveness of law enforcement practices and systems, while others examine the psychology and motivations of criminals.

-Finally, criminology degree holders can move on to attend law school, become a psychologist or specialize in a field like forensics.
+Finally, criminology degree holders can move on to attend law school, become psychologists, or specialize in fields like forensics.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.